ballerina-platform/openapi-connectors/openapi/pinecone.index/Module.md

 ```

 ### Step 3: Invoke the connector operation
 1. Now, you can use the operations available within the connector.
-You can list indexes in your proect as follows.
+You can list indexes in your project as follows.
     ```ballerina
     index:IndexesList indexesList = check pineconeIndexClient->/databases.get();
     ```